 b.
-Registration of Student Organizations
+Approval and Registration of Student Organizations

-Any student association, group, or organization other than the Student Government Association whose objectives are consistent with the organizational goals and mission of the University is eligible for active registration.
-Registration is permitted and completed upon the recommendation of the Student Government Association, the review and concurrence of the Office of Student Involvement, and the approval of the Associate Vice President for SDES or designee.
-The Office of Student Involvement will have copies of The Golden Rule available for student organizations when they submit their registration and officer update reports.
+Any student association, group, or organization other than the Student Government Association whose objectives are consistent with the organizational goals and mission of the University is eligible for approval and registration as a registered student organization.
+Approval and registration is permitted and completed upon the recommendation of the Student Government Association, the review and concurrence of the Office of Student Involvement, compliance with all registration requirements (including academic requirements for members) and the approval of the Vice President for Student Development and Enrollment Services or designee.